-The Retail Payment System (Ban on Merchant Surcharges) Amendment Bill would stop businesses from adding a surcharge to most in-store EFTPOS, Visa and Mastercard payments.
+The Retail Payment System (Ban on Merchant Surcharges) Amendment Bill would stop businesses from adding a surcharge to most in-store card payments.
+This guide explains when the changes are expected to take effect, what you should do to prepare, and which payments are covered.

-If the Bill passes in its current form, businesses will not be allowed to surcharge:
+If the Bill passed in its current form, businesses would not be allowed to surcharge:

 In-store EFTPOS payments